-3.4.8.2 Eurofeedback litigations
+3.4.8.2 Competitor X litigations

-The €73 K reserve relates to litigation with Eurofeedback, Lux's main competitor in France.
-Eurofeedback has a history of litigations with Lux and other parties.
+The \in 73 K reserve relates to litigation with Competitor X, Lux's main competitor in France.
+Competitor X has a history of litigations with Lux and other parties.

-The litigation corresponding to the reserve is a defamation lawsuit brought by Eurofeedback who is claiming €350 K. It is based on a Eurofeedback client letter stating that Lux defamed Eurofeedback to that particular prospect during a trade show.
+The litigation corresponding to the reserve is a defamation lawsuit brought by Competitor X who is claiming \in 350 K. It is based on a Competitor X client letter stating that Lux defamed Competitor X to that particular prospect during a trade show.
 The case is pending.
 Lux's lawyers are confident that the lawsuit is without merit.

-Lux is counter-suing Eurofeedback for around €2 million in damages pertaining to documented defamation campaigns by Eurofeedback during sales visits.
+Lux is counter-suing Competitor X for around $\notin 2$ million in damages pertaining to documented defamation campaigns by Competitor X during sales visits.
 This other case is pending too.
 Lux's lawyers do not believe that they will obtain the damages claimed but.
-However, as the latter are documented on a sale by sales basis (detail of sales lost by Lux due to Eurofeedback's defamation), they believe that Lux's position will prevail.
+However, as the latter are documented on a sale by sales basis (detail of sales lost by Lux due to Competitor X's defamation), they believe that Lux's position will prevail.

-Eurofeedback sued Lux for non conformity of its devices with the CE Medical certification.
+Competitor X sued Lux for non conformity of its devices with the CE Medical certification.
 The case is closed and has been won by Lux.

-In conclusion, Eurofeedback's tactics are a nuisance for Lux as it needs to defend itself.
-However, none of the lawsuits brought by Eurofeedback has had adverse consequences for Lux.
-The relationship with Eurofeedback should be addressed specifically in the Reps and Warranties, particularly concerning cooperation between the Sellers and Lux's acquirer.
+In conclusion, Competitor X's tactics are a nuisance for Lux as it needs to defend itself.
+However, none of the lawsuits brought by Competitor X has had adverse consequences for Lux.
+The relationship with Competitor X should be addressed specifically in the Reps and Warranties, particularly concerning cooperation between the Sellers and Lux's acquirer.

-3.4.8.3 Perkin-Elmer patent acquired by Eurofeedback
+3.4.8.3 Perkin-Elmer patent acquired by a competitor